yitaom2/15618-final-project/README.md

 ### Report
 multi-thread O3, if no O3, almost *8.
 Multithread is slightly better than openmp in speedup (slower in 1 thread, faster in 8 threads).
 SIMD: first part without SIMD has high portion, preventing the total speedup to reach optimal(around *3 speedup).
 Second part load also cause overhead.
 One interesting problem: why is 0.06 + 8 * 0.03 smaller than single thread version.
-part three's for loop might need parallel version.
+Cache miss difference observed, not sure why. part three's for loop might need parallel version <- No improvements, leave as it is.
 Possibly influence from load/store.
+(1) O3
+(2) load-store
+(3) cache miss

 ### References